Why understanding pain leads to better recovery

 Exercise-induced pain is common and to be expected

 As the body gets used to the therapeutic exercises, the higher loads patients can tolerate, and the less and less pain they feel.
 In other words, there’s a dose-response to exercise for musculoskeletal pain.
-Over time, patients learn to expect increasingly challenging exercises while knowing they can tolerate them.
+Over time, people learn to expect increasingly challenging exercises while knowing they can tolerate them.

 Moderately painful exercises are actually beneficial